Why You Should Promote Your School

 Why market your school?

 It’s no secret; enrolling students is critical to your school’s existence.
-Without students, your school simply could not function and greater number of students the greater the chance your school has for making an impact in your community.
+Without students, your school simply could not function and the greater number of students the greater the chance your school has for making an impact in your community.

 So while image is not everything… it’s certainly worth getting right.